Skip to main content

 HDP-101/BCMA-ATAC Project

-HDP-101 is being evaluated since February 2022 in a Phase I/IIa clinical trial for treatment of relapsed or refractory multiple myeloma.
-The first part of this trial is a Phase I dose escalation study involving up to 36 patients to determine a safe and optimal dosage of HDP-101 for the Phase IIa part of the study.
+The candidate is being evaluated in a Phase I/IIa clinical trial for treatment of relapsed or refractory multiple myeloma.
+The first part of this trial is a Phase I dose escalation study to determine a safe and optimal dosage of HDP-101 for the Phase IIa part of the study.

-HDP-102 is an ATAC® targeting CD37 that is overexpressed on B-cell lymphoma cells.
+HDP-102 is an ATAC targeting CD37 that is overexpressed on B-cell lymphoma cells.
 HDP-102 will be developed for specific indications of non-Hodgkin lymphoma (NHL).
+In preclinical trials, this development candidate has shown to have a comparatively broad therapeutic window.
+This means that the difference between its therapeutic dose and a dose that causes unacceptable toxicity is as great as possible.

 Prognostic Biomarker p 53 / 17p deletion